 - (a) If the spot of the kick was inside the receivers' 20-yard line, it is the receivers' ball at the 20-yard line or - (b) If the spot of the kick was from the receivers' 20-yard line or beyond the receivers' 20-yard line, it is the receivers' ball at the spot of the kick.

-Note: These options apply only if the ball has been beyond the line.
+Note: These options apply only if the scrimmage kick has crossed the line.